MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/windows-7-support.md

 ## Security updates will continue for Office 365 ProPlus on Windows 7

 Even though Windows 7 is no longer supported, we've decided to continue to provide you with security updates for Office 365 ProPlus for the next 3 years, until January 2023.
-We're doing this to give you additional time to make the transition from running Office 365 ProPlus on devices running Windows 7 to a supported operating system, such as Windows 10.
+We're doing this to give you additional time to make the transition from using Office 365 ProPlus on devices running Windows 7 to devices running a supported operating system, such as Windows 10.
 But, during that time, as long as the device is still running Windows 7, your installation of Office 365 ProPlus won't receive any new features updates.

 > [!IMPORTANT]
 > - Even with these security updates, Office 365 ProPlus is no longer supported on Windows 7.